106th & Lexington

 Three Kings Day was originally a Christian feast day celebrating the revelation of God in the Christ child.
-It is the highlight of the holiday season for some Latin communities, especially the Puerto Rican community.
+It is the highlight of the holiday season for many Latin communities, especially the Puerto Rican community.

 The twelfth day of Christmas celebrates the biblical story of the three Magi or wise men Gaspar, Melchior and Balthasar, who followed a star to Bethlehem to pay their respects to the baby Jesus.
 They gave the child gifts of gold, frankincense and myrrh before returning home.